Samsung Galaxy S8 Camera Is Still 12MP, But It Will Have A Killer Feature

 There is no doubt that the Galaxy S8 would be a powerhouse device.
 Over the course of the last few months, details of the flagship have been consistently leaked, including its processor, RAM, overall design and camera.
 While unofficially announced by Samsung, the Galaxy S8 is expected to pack Qualcomm’s Snapdragon 835 SoC, 4GB of RAM and a brand new design that will enable the smartphone to feature a 5.8-inch screen into a sleek and relatively small body.

 It is no secret that the raw specs of the Galaxy S8 (save for its 4GB memory, of course) are very formidable, but if there’s one area where the upcoming flagship appears set to underwhelm, it would be in its camera.
 From leaks and rumors about the device, it seems that Samsung would be utilizing a single-sensor 12MP dual-pixel camera for the Galaxy S8.
-While the setup of the S8′ camera is capable enough on its own, its similar design to the Galaxy S7’s sensors has polarized fans of the device.
+While the setup of the S8’s camera is capable enough on its own, its similar design to the Galaxy S7’s sensors has polarized fans of the device.

 My all black #GalaxyS8 with night sky wallpaper ????
 Waiting for it #UnboxYourPhone pic.twitter.com/q70lI8RCOu